University of Wisconsin–Madison

 If you are an international student on a J-1 or F-1 visa, you must contact ISS before your intended return to receive a new valid DS-2019 or I-20.

 No, your withdrawal only affects your classes for one term.
-For example, if you withdraw from the Fall term in November after you already enrolled in some Spring classes, you are still considered enrolled in those Spring courses and you are eligible to return to class in January.
+For example, if you withdraw from the fall term in November after you already enrolled in some spring classes, you are still considered enrolled in those spring courses and you are eligible to return to class in January.

 If you do not intend to maintain your enrollment in a future term, you must drop any enrolled classes for that term.
-For example, if you withdraw in November and do not plan to attend UW–Madison in the spring either, then you must drop those Spring term classes (in addition to completing your withdrawal for the Fall term).
-If you drop the Spring classes before the start of the Spring term, you will be canceling your enrollment.
+For example, if you withdraw in November and do not plan to attend UW–Madison in the spring either, then you must drop those spring term classes (in addition to completing your withdrawal for the fall term).
+If you drop the spring classes before the start of the spring term, you will be canceling your enrollment.

-No, University Veteran Services will automatically request an enrollment appointment for the semester you indicated unless you tell them otherwise.
+No. University Veteran Services will automatically request an enrollment appointment for the semester you indicated unless you tell them otherwise.

 If your return plan changes, please email UVS at veterans@wisc.edu